SLASHEM-Extended/SLASHEM-Extended/readme.txt

 		    (Xeno)
 -inserted missing #ifdef resulting in compilation of pure ansi tty version for DOS failure.
 -fixed bug 1461660: Misaligned door
+-fixed bug 1449238: #youpoly takes a turn when denied

 See history.txt for changes made in previous versions.